 Because I had done so well in the continuous psych exams and others, I received no Kudos.
 The instructors expected that I would do well at any exam; therefore, no prizes, etcetera for good work.

 Having learnt to keep a low profile, all went well.
 Graduation parade finished, back to the tailor to have my petty officer’s crown and crossed anchors fitted.

 I had the only meal at the HMAS Cerberus Senior Sailors Mess.
 I tried to make the POGI’s day by noting that “I had made it after all”.
 Strangely he wasn’t in the slightest bit impressed, must have been the glare off my brand new rank sitting over NO Good Conduct and Service badges, this compared with his three G.C. badges suitably dull from long service.
 Did I mention that 90-day wonders aren’t held in high esteem by anyone with at least one badge?

-The aircraft maintainers going to Nowra (HMAS Albatross) were given the dubious privilege of going in a bus along the Prince’s Highway.
+The navy gave the aircraft maintainers going to Nowra (HMAS Albatross) the dubious privilege of going in a bus along the Prince’s Highway.
 Want to guess who was told, “Take charge of your men, P.O.”

 The Princes Highway from Melbourne up the coast is what is called scenic by the tourists but a very long and tortuous grind for everyone else.
 The bus seemed to be a constant bang turn one way then bang, turn the opposite most noticeable as I was seated in the rear.

 Well, we eventually were dropped off in Nowra.
 Typically nothing was waiting for us.
 But telephones and the now ex-instructor Leading Seaman won the day, and we were transported out to the base.